daenetCorporation/apikeyauthenticator/README.md

 The `Daenet.ApiKeyAuthenticator` library enables seamless integration of API Key-based authentication in .NET applications.
 Use this guide to implement, secure, and customize API Key authorization for your API endpoints.

-For more details, refer to the official documentation or example implementation provided in this repository.
+For more details, refer to the sample implementation provided in this repository.